NVIDIA/cccl/README.md

 This is a simple example demonstrating the use of CCCL functionality from Thrust, CUB, and libcudacxx.

 It shows how to use Thrust/CUB/libcudacxx to implement a simple parallel reduction kernel.
-Each thread block computes the sum of a subset of the array using `cub::BlockRecuce`.
+Each thread block computes the sum of a subset of the array using `cub::BlockReduce`.
 The sum of each block is then reduced to a single value using an atomic add via `cuda::atomic_ref` from libcudacxx.

 It then shows how the same reduction can be done using Thrust's `reduce` algorithm and compares the results.